 05 of 16

-- With a decent sized cage and the right accessories, don't need exercise out of the cage and can entertaining to watch.
+Hamsters do not need much space or a very large cage, so they're good for small spaces.
+However, with a decent sized cage and the right accessories, hamsters don't need exercise out of the cage and can be entertaining to watch.

 06 of 16

 Gerbils are social and can be easily tamed and handled.
 They do best in same-sex pairs or groups due to their social nature.
 Gerbils are also active off and on throughout the day and night, so you won't have to worry about a nocturnal animal keeping you up at night.

 Gerbils can get by without a huge cage, so they are reasonable for small spaces.
 With a good sized cage they won't need playtime outside of the cage, and their social antics are fun to watch.